soft4good/poorman-migrations/README.md

 # Poorman Migrations

-A lightweight, standalone database migrations manager with support for multiple environments.
+A lightweight, standalone migrations manager for MySQL databases with support for multiple environments.
 Featuring base schemas and seeds.

 ### Installation